dinalarcode/Simple-text-to-speech/readme.md

 If you get a 401 error, your API key is invalid or has no credit.
 Check your OpenAI account.

-If port 5000 is already in use, open app.py and change the port number at the bottom of the file.
+If port 5000 is already in use, open app.py in VS Code and change the port number at the bottom of the file.

+To stop the app, click on the terminal in VS Code and press Ctrl+C.

 ---